ariga/atlas/doc/md/guides/orms/efcore.md

 :::note
-By looking at [DbContext Creation](https://learn.microsoft.com/en-us/ef/core/cli/dbcontext-creation?tabs=dotnet-core-cli), you can see the current DbContext uses Sqlite.
-Therefore we need to use the correct dev database for Atlas to work.
+By looking at [DbContext Creation](https://learn.microsoft.com/en-us/ef/core/cli/dbcontext-creation?tabs=dotnet-core-cli), you can see the current DbContext uses SQLite.
+Therefore, we need to use the correct [dev database](/concepts/dev-database] for Atlas to work.
 ```csharp title="TodoApi/Program.cs"
 builder.Services.AddSqlite<TodoDbContext>(connectionString);
 ```